embecosm/dcEmb/man/source/howto.rst

       dynamic_3body_model();  // Class Constructor
     };

-The above code realises the class definition for dynamic_3body_model.
-Our next logical step is to go away and create the implementations of the functions we have just defined.
-To do this, in both cases, we need to go away and think about what the form of the forward model function that we are going to create will take.
+The above code realizes the class definition for dynamic_3body_model.
+We now need to go away and create the implementations of these functions we have just defined.

 In this case, our forward model will take the initial state of our three planets (positions, masses, and velocities) and produce a time series of the state over a given period.
-We can do this by using newtons law of gravitation to create equations of motion dictacting the planets movements over time (see `here <https://evgenii.com/blog/three-body-problem-simulator/>`_ for a simple walkthrough).
+We can do this by using newtons law of gravitation to create equations of motion dictating the planets movements over time (see `here <https://evgenii.com/blog/three-body-problem-simulator/>`_ for a simple walkthrough).
 These equations of motion lack an analytical solution, so we solve them using numerical methods.
 We suggest using the runge-kutta method,